loveencounterflow/webguy/README.md

 #### Declaration by Declaration Objects

 A type may be declared by giving an **object** of type `$type_declaration_object`.
-The properties of a type declaration object are all optional, but at a minimum either `isa` or `fields` or both must be given.
+The properties of a type declaration object are all optional, but at a minimum either `fields` or `isa` (or both) must be given.

+#### Declaration with Fields

+The `fields` property of a declaration object lists all the fields (properties) that a value of the declared type may have.
+When present, values will implicitly first tested whether `object.`

 ```coffee
 measure: ( x ) ->